MV Act 2019 effect: Truck drivers wearing 'lungi-banyan' to be fined Rs. 2,000 in UP

 In the latest, drivers and their helpers in Uttar Pradesh will face a fine of Rs 2,000 if found flouting dress code and wearing 'lungi' and 'banyan'.

-The new addition to the law dictates that drivers wear full length pants with a shirt or t-shirt.
+The new addition to the law dictates that drivers wear full-length pants with a shirt or t-shirt.
 They must also wear closed shoes whenever driving the vehicle.
-However, the police say that the provision existed for a long time but neer executed.
+However, the police say that the provision existed for a long time but never executed.

 "A fine of 500 rupees was introduced when the Act was amended in 1989 for violation of the dress code.
 Now a fine of 2000 rupees will be imposed under section 179 of Motor Vehicle ACT 2019 on those who will be found violating the dress code," ASP (Traffic) Lucknow Poornendu Singh told News18.